-5. Ian Barlow Senior Independent Non-Executive Director
+5. Ian Barlow Senior Independent

+Non-Executive Director

 Date of appointment 1 September 2016 Career lan was senior partner (London) at KPMG until his retirement in 2008.
-Other previous roles include chairman of WSP Group plc and Think London, the direct inward investment agency for London, and board member of the London Development Agency.
-Ian is a fellow of the Institute of Chartered Accountants in England and Wales and from the University of Cambridge.
+Other previous roles include chairman of WSP Group plc and Think London, the direct inward investment agency for London, and board member of the London Development Agency. lan is a fellow of the Institute of Chartered Accountants in England and Wales and of the Chartered Institute of Taxation.
+He holds an MA in engineering science from the University of Cambridge.

-Skills and experience lan has experience in strategy, accounting, risk management, leadership and corporate governance.
+Skills and experience lan has

+experience in strategy, accounting, risk management, leadership and corporate governance.